-Most manual washers are small enough to fit on your counter and drain into your sink.
+Most non-electric portable washers are small enough to fit on your counter and drain into your sink.
 They’re simple to operate and rely entirely on you to crank the washtub.
 These are also the most natural option for small RVs or even tent camping.
-They’re truly the most portable and lightweight washing machines you can buy.
+They’re truly the most lightweight and best portable washing machines you can buy.

-Here’s a comparison table of some of the most popular manual washers.
+Here’s a comparison table of some of the most popular non-electric washers.

 |Avalon Bay EcoWash||Avalon Bay EcoSpin||The Laundry POD||Lavario|

 |Dimensions||17.5"L x 16" W x 18" H||13.4" L x 13.4" W x 13.5" H||14.4" L x 14" W x 13.6" H||19" L x 19" W x 31" H|

 |Check Price||Check Price||Check Price||Check Price|

 The Avalon Bay EcoWash and Lavario portable washing machines are the two most highly-rated non-electric washers among the different models we considered.
 Though all of these are non electric washers that are operated by hand, they all function a little differently.
 The most common complaint with non-electric washers is the failure of the hand crank.
 We believe the Avalon Bay EcoWash and Lavario to be the most well-built and sturdiest models.

 The Avalon Bay EcoWash has a drain on the bottom of the washtub that makes doing a wash and rinse cycle easy.
 You don’t need to pick the washer up to dump the water out, and you can quickly do rinse cycles to make sure all of the detergent is removed from your laundry.